ZenossDevGuide/ZenPacks.community.LogMatch/README.rst

 ===========
 This ZenPack monitors logfiles using SNMP capabilities from the netSnmp UCD agent.

-This version of the ZenPack uses zenpacklib.
+This version of the ZenPack uses zenpacklib and is version 1.0.3.

 zenpacklib usage
 ----------------